StevenWingett/HiCUP/Documentation/index.rst

 ################
 Report problems
 ################
-Please email **steven.wingett@babraham.ac.uk** if you have any problems running this program.
+Please go to https://github.com/StevenWingett/HiCUP/issues if you have any problems running this program.

 #################